Robert J. Dole VA Medical Center

 Low Vision Support Group

-Sharon Laughlin, CLVT, and Judy Epperson, LMSW at the Wichita Advanced Low Vision Clinic started a monthly Low Vision Support Group.
-The LV Support Group has met three times and has a large active following.
+The Wichita Advanced Low Vision Clinic started a monthly Low Vision Support Group.
+The LV Support Group has a large active following.
 They have had speakers from Kansas Talking Books and Wichita Transit Advisory Board.

 Hours of Operation